nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * `listClient pd/Product1`
 * `listClient b/week`

 <div markdown="block" class="alert alert-info">:exclamation: **Caution:** Both filters cannot exist simultaneously.
 A user can only apply one filter at each time.
-For example, `listClient pd/Product1 bd/week` is strictly not allowed.
+For example, `listClient pd/Product1 b/week` is strictly not allowed.
 </div>

-#### 3.1.3 Viewing a client: `viewClient`
+#### 3.1.3 View client: `viewClient`

-View details associated with a client, such as the client's name and phone number.
+Views details associated with a client, such as the client's name and phone number.

 Format: `viewClient i/INDEX`